-Changes to the long range plan are occasionally needed.
+Changes to the MTP are occasionally needed.
 These may be deemed either "amendments," or "administrative modifications," according to the Florida Department of Transportation MPO Handbook.
-An amendment is a revision to the plan that involves a major change, such as a change in project cost, project/project phase initiation dates, or a major change in design concept or design scope.
+An amendment is a revision to the plan that involves a major change, such as a change in project cost, project/project schedule, or a major change in design concept or design scope.
 An administrative modification is a smaller revision that includes minor changes to the plan.
 An administrative modification does not require public review and comment.